-Your company expanded in retail agriculture markets However, absence of high-volume demand of PVC Pipes from Gujarat Government's Sardar Sarovar Narmada Nigam Limited's water distribution project affected your company's revenues.
-Financial year 2020-21 will be difficult due to economic activities coming standstill as a result of lockdown in wake of COVID 19 pandemic.
-As a result, the growth of economy, of plastic pipe market, and hence, of your company will be affected.
+After lockdown related to pandemic, businesses reopened during the year with buyers cautious with restricted movement.
+In addition, the company also saw subdued demand due to higher PVC raw material prices.
 However, several government measures for improving liquidly, providing reliefs to various stakeholders will help ease the pressure on economic activities.
 Further, the Government of India has launched mega highway projects and a visionary scheme for providing pipelined drinking water to every household by 2024.
 This will benefit to the pipe industry.

-Dutron has been one of the early users of Japan's Sekisui CPVC compound - 'Durastream' in India, and these CPVC pipes are established as quality products for hot and cold-water plumbing system.
-Recent imposition of tariff on import of CPVC from countries like China will definitely help quality manufacturers of CPVC Pipes.
+Dutron has been one of the early users of Japan's Sekisui CPVC compound - 'Durastream' in India, and these CPVC pipes are established as quality products for the hot and cold-water plumbing system.
+The recent imposition of tariff on import of CPVC from countries like China will definitely help quality manufacturers of CPVC Pipes.
 HDPE pipe market growth largely depends on Agriculture season and Industrial projects.
-Hoping for good Agriculture season amid weak industrial growth will be key to Dutron's growth in current year.
+Hoping for good Agriculture season amid weak industrial growth will be critical to Dutron's growth in the current year.